sandlerdouglas/sandlerdouglas.github.io/README.md

 # Lehigh University Fall of 2021 Undergraduate Enrollment
 ![Lehigh (1)](https://user-images.githubusercontent.com/99892260/155554422-b100d281-049a-42e9-8a99-0d3423774e68.png)

 This data stems from https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf.
-The data shows different categorties and affliations of the undergraduates
+The data shows different categorties and affliations of the undergraduate population of Lehigh's fall of 2021 undergraduate enrollment.

 # The Fiancial Impact of the MLB Lockout